There’s no shortage of extraordinary applicants at Notre Dame.

 Although we require at least 16 academic units for admission, our most competitive applicants will have four units in each major academic area and in the most rigorous level their high school offers.
 We do include algebra and/or foreign language courses completed during eighth grade in our count of admissions requirements.
 For example, if you earned credit for one full-year introductory French course as an eighth grader, then completed French II in ninth grade, both credits will be counted.

-All applicants are required to take either the SAT or ACT test.
-Applicants may self-report their SAT and/or ACT scores via their application.
+If you choose to submit your test scores with your application, self-report them.
 Once an admitted student confirms their enrollment to Notre Dame, they will be required to submit official score reports from SAT and/or ACT before they enroll.

 Please note that we will verify scores for all enrolling students, and any discrepancies between official and self-reported scores may jeopardize a student's place in the class.